Chair of Governors Welcome

-I have been in the teaching profession for twenty five years.
+I have been in the teaching profession for twenty six years.
 My first teaching appointment was in my home town of Middlesbrough and since then I have worked in five other primary schools in Teesside, Cheshire, London, Bradford and Leeds.

 Leading Hawksworth CE Primary School since January 2014 has been a real privilege.
 I am blessed with hard working and dedicated staff who have collectively contributed to the success of this school.

 (100% attendance, no interests declared) Term ends 17/9/2018

 I joined Hawksworth as Class 2's teacher in September 2010 and became Teacher Governor in September 2014.
 I am delighted to be part of the team which is helping and supporting the development of our wonderful, little school, so much so, that I have agreed to continue in the role next year!!